Zyger/ps4pkgsender/README.md

 This app is intended for trusted local networks.

 Do not expose this service publicly to the internet.
 It can list and serve files from the configured `STATIC_FILES` directory and send install commands to your configured PS4 IP.

-## License

-MIT License

-You can change this section if you want to use another license.